 Root vegetables such as beetroots, carrots, radishes, and potatoes grow in rich soil with green, thriving stalks soaking up the elements above the ground.
 Picking out root vegetables worth buying and eating at your dinner table requires a sharp eye and keen sense of what is fresh and what’s not fresh.
 You need to be extremely picky.
 Root vegetables that give in when picked up them up are not fresh.
 One of the best ways to describe an unhealthy root vegetable is they feel like rubber and are discolored.
 They need to be solid and feel strong.
 You can even have the farmer or produce clerk cut open a root vegetable.
 Watch and listen.
 If it snaps to the cut and has strong colors, it’s fresh.
 When checking the freshness of carrots and radishes, you can taste test them.
 Do they snap with your bite into them?
 If they do, they are fresh.

 3. Shop with the Seasons

 The best way to ensure fresh vegetables is to buy the vegetables when they are in season.
-The benefits to seasonal shopping are lower prices, locally grown, and fresher vegetables by far.
+The benefits of seasonal shopping are lower prices, locally grown, and fresher vegetables by far.
 Talk with your local farmer’s market or produce clerk and find out the seasons for each vegetable, so you get nothing but fresh.
 As an example, tomatoes grown during the winter tend to have a thick skin and taste bland.
 It wouldn't even splat if you hit it with a baseball bat.
-Tomatoes grown in season appear juicy, solid and taste yummy.
+Tomatoes grown in season appear juicy, solid and taste like a 4th of July tomato, yummy.